Coslly/EasyGUI-Lightweight/README.md

 ![image](https://github.com/Coslly/EasyGUI-Lightweight/blob/main/Show/ShowCase.png?raw=true)
 ## 😧How to use it?
 ### - Constitute
 EasyGUI is a fast and lightweight GUI library written in C++.
 The core drawing library is used for original GDI (fast and lightweight) and is composed of the most basic key judgment system.
+Therefore the performance loss is negligible.

 Core file: `EasyGUI.h`